luizcurti/graphql-node/readme.md

 - **Build**: Compilation check using Sucrase
 - **Dependencies**: Automated updates via Dependabot

-The CI pipeline runs on every push to `main` branch, as well as on pull requests to `main`.
+The CI pipeline runs as a single job on every push to `main` branch, as well as on pull requests to `main`.